 |Page tools: Print Page Print All RSS Search this Product|

-Geographically, OAD data is available at the Australia and state and territory levels.
-For all arrivals, state and territory data is based on the state or territory of intended address.
-Compilation of OAD statistics use the Standard Australian Classification of Countries (cat. no. 1269.0).
+Geographically, OAD data are available at the Australia and state and territory levels.
+For all arrivals, state and territory data are based on the state or territory of intended address.
+Compilation of OAD statistics use the Standard Australian Classification of Countries (SACC), 2011 (cat. no. 1269.0).

 Care should be taken when interpreting OAD movement data as 'people' as these statistics relate to the number of movements of travellers rather than the number of travellers (i.e. multiple movements of individual persons during a given reference period are each counted separately).
 The statistics exclude the movements of operational air and ships' crew, transit passengers who pass through Australia but are not cleared for entry, passengers on pleasure cruises commencing and finishing in Australia, and unauthorised arrivals.
 Users requiring data on the number of travellers (people) who stay within (or away from) Australia for at least 12 months may find NOM estimates more suitable to meet their needs.
 For more information on NOM see the Explanatory Notes in Migration, Australia (cat. no. 3412.0).

 International tourism contributes to estimates of the direct economic contribution of tourism to the Australian economy.
 The estimates are included in the tourism satellite account linked to the Australian system of national accounts and to Australia's international trade in goods and services on a balance of payments basis.

 OAD statistics are released monthly, approximately 6 weeks after the end of the reference period.